 Once the oil is hot, add ¼ teaspoon fenugreek seeds, ½ teaspoon fennel seeds, ½ teaspoon mustard seeds, ½ teaspoon cumin seeds, and ¼ teaspoon nigella seeds and let them crackle for 3-4 seconds.

-Add 2 cups of thinly sliced onions and fry until they turn slightly brown in color (6-8 minutes).
+Add 2 cups of thinly sliced onions and fry until they turn slightly brown (6-8 minutes).
 Stir frequently at regular intervals.

 Add 2 teaspoon ginger-garlic paste and fry until onions turn golden brown (4-5 minutes).